What’s the Best Smart Home Hub for You?

 The more devices you add, the more you need Frontier fiber

 Once you get comfortable with your smart hub and start loading up your home with more individual devices, take a look at having a Frontier Fiber connection.
 Fiber optics transmit signals via pulses of light, giving you higher speeds and more reliability than a cable connection.
 What’s more you’ll have greater bandwidth, allowing you to bring in devices that manage home security, monitor energy, connect to ehealth, and have connection confidence when there are multiple connections operating at once in your home.
-Check here to see when it’s coming to your neighborhood.
+Check here to see when it’s available at your address.

 Best of all, your hub—connected by fiber– will make all the difference for your connected home, now and into the future.